A source of information and resource for small investors - "Patience is a Super Power" - "The Money is in the waiting"

 Tuesday, August 27, 2024

-Here is a Startup company, of Harvard Alum, building Quantum Ai technology solutions for Industry and still trading as a penny stock!
+Zapata Ai was a company, founded by Harvard Alum, building Quantum Ai technology solutions for enterprises!

 Zapata Ai